berayboztepe/Categorical_Classification/README.md

 ![loss figure](https://user-images.githubusercontent.com/44292203/118892072-9f60ec80-b900-11eb-9cf0-c77af34b2168.PNG)

 I see the lowest epoch at 72. epoch.
-But after I rerun the model with 72 epochs, I got worse result than I got at the beginning.
+But after I rerun the model with 72 epochs, I got a worse result than I got at the beginning.
 I rerun the model with at least 6 different epoch numbers, and I got the best result with 69 epochs.
 But the result is not good enough.
 These are the confusion matrix and total accuracy and loss for testing.

 ![conf mat](https://user-images.githubusercontent.com/44292203/118892135-bb648e00-b900-11eb-9dac-ebf805c65b73.PNG)